interlink-project/interlink-project/docs/collaborativeenvironment/interlinkers/add_interlinker.md

     ***Type***

-    This metadata specifies the type of interlinker, there is two options:
+    This metadata specifies the type of interlinker, there is four options:
     - Software
+    - Externalsoftware
     - Knowledge
+    - Externalknowledge

     ***Types***
     This metadata specifies the functionality of the interlinker.